jpm369/mango/README.md

 Navigate to /mango-master/ or /mango/ (whatever directory contains the Makefile and Hardklor/mstoolkit directories) depending on how you grabbed the repo and run Make.
 Depending on the environment you are running, you might have to compile hardklor separately.

 Install notes:
+There are now compiled binaries, so just drop mango.exe, hardklor, ISOTOPE.DAT, hardklor.dat into a directory with MZXML files and it should be good to go.
+For linux systems, you still have to add Hardklor to your path environment or it will error out.
+For Windows it works as is.

+More comprehensive install instructions:
 After compiling, add the hardklor executable to your path environment as it's called directly by mango.
 Additionally, there are two lines in mango_ProcessManager.cpp (Lines 700,701) that specify the path of the hardklor .dat files used in the analysis.
 Those two lines need to be updated with the full path to where those files will be stored on your system (e.g. /usr/etc/hardklor.dat).
 After updating those lines in that file, it is necessary to recompile (run make clean followed by make) to update their path in the .conf file.
-At some point I hope to update this to make it slightly less cumbersome of an install process.
+In the current version it looks in the active directory, so you'll have to have copies there.

 Quick usage steps:
 1. Run mango.exe -p to generate mango.params.new.
 It must be renamed to mango.params for it to be used.